 We need to list a few factors that make this crop interesting.
 In 2003, Oklahoma had a lack of a crop or a small crop, and this set up the trees to produce a potentially large crop in 2004.
 Georgia's crop was small due to weather problems, and the Texas forecast was for a small crop.
 This year's crop price approached the 1992 price (see Figure 1).

 Land owners can take advantage of this situation if a crop is noted on the trees.
 You may not have a good handle on the price, which is reported by the USDA, at this time.
 You notice that you have a large crop all through the season, and you find yourself with pecans and no method of harvesting them.
-Eddie Funderburg, one of the Noble Foundation's specialists, has begun compiling a list of custom pecan harvesters.
+Eddie Funderburg, one of the Noble Research Institute's specialists, has begun compiling a list of custom pecan harvesters.
 (Note: Custom harvesters within a 100-mile radius of Ardmore who are interested in being on this list can contact the Foundation at (580) 223-5810.)
 These are potential custom harvesters that could be contacted by the landowners to set up a crop share lease to harvest pecans.
-Contracts for crop share lease options can be obtained from one of the Noble Foundation's ag economists.
+Contracts for crop share lease options can be obtained from one of the Noble Research Institute's ag economists.

 Other options that may fit your situation or operation are:

 - A small self-powered drag-type harvester made for four wheelers or lawn tractors.
 These models are less expensive than the larger drag-type harvesters used in commercial operations.